bazarinm/MCalc/README.md

 rand (m n) -- creates a random m by n matrice.
 eye (n) -- create an n by n identity matrix
 diag (vector) -- creates a diagonal matrix with entries from a vector (1 by n matrix).
-det/inv (matrix) -- compute determinant/inverse of a matrix.
+det/inv (matrix) -- compute a determinant/inverse of a matrix.
 at (matrix, r, c) -- get a number from rth row and cth column of the matrix.
-least (points, degree) -- compute the best approximation by polinomial of given set of points and degree.
+least (points, degree) -- compute the best approximation by a polinomial of a given degree for a set of points.
 Uses least squares algorithm. "points" should be a 2 by n matrix (so each column represents a point).
 and others...

 ## Examples